olilanz/RooCode-Local-Evaluation/MINI-GUIDE.md

 This prompt should generate a fully functional demo that you can load into a browser and enjoy.
 You can see the code generated on my setup here: [demo code](media/mini-guide.html).

+## Explaining the prompt

+The prompt is super specific.
+The version 3.50 of Phaser.js so that the model does not start referencing versions that don't exist.
+I am also specifying the public CDN, so that there is no assumption that the Phaser.js library is located in the same folder as the generated file.

+Now, the tool calling part in the prompt is usually not necessary.
+But with the low context size, and the low resolution of the model, the output often does not end as generated code in a file, but is instead just printed explanation in Roo Code's chat window.
+Identifying the tool explicitly, solved that problem.

+And finally, the CDATA part seemed necessary, as the well-intended model tries to follow Roo Code's system prompt, where tool usage is explained to require XML syntax.
+The model then tries to protect the generated code by wrapping it into CDATA tag.
+The prompt is crafted to make it explicit that this is not desired.

 ## Explaining the model file

 The parameters in the model file have been selected super conservatively, so that code generation completes within 1 or 2 minutes, even with less than 12 GB VRAM.
 If you have 8GB or less, the waiting time wil be a bit longer.